Cross River gorilla: Nesting

-The nesting behavior of the Cross River gorilla was influenced by the environmental conditions, such as the climate, predation, herbaceous vegetation, absence of suitable nest building materials and seasonal fruits nearby.
-The gorillas did portray certain nesting habits like mean nest group sizes, size and type of nest created, as well as the reusing of certain nesting location nearby seasonal food sources.
-In Sunderland-Groves research on the nesting behavior of G. g. diehli at Kagwene Mountain they discovered that the nesting locations, whether on the ground or arboreal, were greatly influenced by the current season.
+The nesting behavior of the Cross River gorilla is influenced by the environmental conditions, such as the climate, predation, herbaceous vegetation, absence of suitable nest building materials and seasonal fruits nearby.
+The gorillas have certain nesting habit consistencies like mean nest group sizes, size and type of nest created, as well as the reuse of certain nesting locations nearby seasonal food sources.
+In Sunderland-Groves et al.'s research on the nesting behavior of G. g. diehli at Kagwene Mountain they discovered that the nesting locations, whether on the ground or arboreal, were greatly influenced by the current season.
 During the dry season most of the nests were made on the ground, yet during the wet season the majority of the nests were made high in the trees, to provide protection from the rain.
 It was also found that the gorillas created more day nest during the wet season and reused nesting sites about 35% of the time.
-It was also found that the mean group size was 4–7 individual, yet the mean nest size at the sites was 12.4 nests and the most frequent number of nests was 13, showing some gorillas may have made multiple nests.
+It was also found that the mean group size was 4–7 individuals, yet the mean nest size at the sites was 12.4 nests and the most frequent number of nests was 13, showing some gorillas may have made multiple nests.
 The researchers also found nest sites with up to 26 nests, showing that sometimes multiple groups would nest together.